Duan-7/AI_LAB/README.md

 # AI_LAB
-All my sol for course
+All my solutions for Ai course